adams-okode/ecs-training/README.md

 __Why do we need a Service Mesh ?__

 Interservice communication is one of the most challenging aspects of microservice architectures.
-Netflix being a notable success story within the implementation of microservice architectures, have in turn contributed a wealth of resources to tackling the affir mention problem, examples being eureka(service discovery), cloud sleuth(distriuted tracing), ribbon(load balancing) [and many more](https://spring.io/projects/spring-cloud).
+Netflix being a notable success story within the implementation of microservice architectures, have contributed a wealth of resources to tackling the affir mention problem, examples being eureka(service discovery), cloud sleuth(distriuted tracing), ribbon(load balancing) [and many more](https://spring.io/projects/spring-cloud).
 However most of these tools are language specific.

-With containerization taking a forefront and becoming more popular within microservice deployments, a more language agnostic solution becomes more inherent.
+With containerization taking a fore front in modern day deployment and becoming more popular, a more language agnostic solution becomes more inherent.

 __What is Envoy?__

-Before we move into actual solutions to service meshes we need to understand what Envoy is and the fuss around it.
+Before we move into actual solutions and implementations of service meshes we need to understand what Envoy role is in cloud native architectures and just generally the fuss around it.

 [Envoy](https://www.envoyproxy.io/docs/envoy/latest/intro/what_is_envoy#:~:text=Envoy%20is%20an%20L7%20proxy,out%20of%20the%20belief%20that%3A&text=All%20of%20the%20Envoys%20form,unaware%20of%20the%20network%20topology.) is an OSI Layer 7 proxy & communication bus that has been designed for large modern service oriented architectures.

-Envoy project started out at Lyft sometime in 2015, as mentioned in their [blog](https://blog.envoyproxy.io/envoy-graduates-a6f71879852e), the company was struggling to stabilize it's rapidly growing microservice distributed architecture.
-Envoy quickly became an integral to the scaling of Lyft’s architecture.
+Envoy project started out at Lyft sometime in 2015, as mentioned in their [blog](https://blog.envoyproxy.io/envoy-graduates-a6f71879852e), the company was struggling to stabilize it's rapidly growing microservice distributed architecture at the time.
+After its adoption Envoy quickly became an integral part to the scaling of Lyft’s architecture.
 Soon after envoy was released as OSS and saw a large growth in the community.

 _How is Envoy used ?_

 Envoy is heavily used to implement extensible sidecar proxies within the service mesh architecture.

-A sidecar proxy is an application design pattern which abstracts functionality that is not key to the business logic away from the main architecture to ease the tracking and maintenance of the application as a unit, these include;
+A sidecar proxy is an application design pattern which abstracts functionality that is not key to the business logic away from the main services to ease the tracking and maintenance of the application as a unit, these include;
 - service-service communications,
 - monitoring(health checks) and security
-- logging
+- logging ...etc

 A sidecar proxy is by default attached to a parent application to extend or add functionality hence the name sidecar.

-As mentioned envoy is widely used to implemented sidecar proxies in most production implementation due to a host of reasons, among the top being its Extensibility evident from the exsistence of multiple extension points as well as it's Rich configuration API just to mention a few.
+As mentioned envoy is widely used to implemented sidecar proxies in most production implementation this can be attributed to a host of reasons, among the top being its Extensibility, evident from the exsistence of multiple extension points as well as it's Rich configuration API, just to mention a few.

-__Consul__
+At this point lets see How to pull all this together using and deploy using consul.

+__What is Consul ?__

 [Consul](https://www.consul.io/) is a distributed highly available and data center aware solution to connect and Configure applications across dynamic, distributed infrasctructure.
 Put simply consul is a service mesh solution offering add on integrations to [HashiCorp's](https://www.hashicorp.com/) vast ecosystem of DevOps tools, other service meshes include Istio, Linkerd, and Citrix ADC.

 Consul comes with a simple built-in proxy to allow rapid out of the box configuration, it however also supports 3rd party proxy integrations such as Envoy.

-***Why Consul ?***
+___Why Consul ?___

 - Multi Datacenter Aware
 - [Service Mesh / Segmentations](https://www.consul.io/docs/connect)
 - [Service Discovery - auto detection of new service and location](https://www.consul.io/docs/discovery/services)